noncom/cursive-jme-jcv/README.md

 # cursive-jcv

-A Clojure library designed to ... well, that part is up to you.
+A demo Cursive project with example usage of JMonkeyEngine3 and JavaCV.
+All used copyrighted materials belong to their respective owners.

+This demo initially demonstrates the problem of loading native libs for JavaCV FFmpegFrameGrabber.
+Launching from cursive yields an error.
+Launching with "lein repl" works as expected.

 ## Usage

-FIXME
+load with

+    lein repl

+execute

+    (-main)

+control:

+    W, A, S, D, mouselook

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 noncom.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+I am not a lawyer, but I love everybody.